stevenkaras/stevenkaras.github.com/blog/_drafts/elder-gods-regex-library.md

 XML 1.1 (from the [standard](http://www.w3.org/TR/xml11/))

 This one frustated me a bit.
-Turns out the W3C uses SEBNF, which includes some confusing syntax.
-In general, you can replace a rule with a call to the relevant group, and exclusion groups into negative lookaheads.
+Turns out the W3C uses SEBNF, which includes some non-trivial syntax that makes it almost impossible to work with.
+I've marked the problematic groups with comments.

 {% highlight ruby %}
 %r{
+  # This group is the root group, but is also responsible for checking that no restricted chars are used.
   (?<document>        (?! \g<Char>* \g<RestrictedChar> \g<Char>* )
                       \g<prolog> \g<element> \g<Misc>* ){0}
   (?<Char>            [\u{1}-\u{d7ff}] | [\u{e000}-\u{fffd}] | [\u{10000}-\u{10ffff}] ){0}